Peanut: History

+Varieties

 Cultivars in the United States

 There are many peanut cultivars grown around the world.
 The market classes grown in the United States are Spanish, Runner, Virginia, and Valencia.
-Peanut production in the United States is divided into three major areas: the southeastern United States region which includes Alabama, Georgia, and Florida; the southwestern United States region which includes New Mexico, Oklahoma, and Texas; and the third region in the general eastern United States which includes Virginia, North Carolina, and South Carolina.
-In Georgia, Naomi Chapman Woodroof is responsible for developing the breeding program of peanuts resulting in a harvest almost five times greater.
+Peanuts are produced in three major areas of the US: the southeastern US region which includes Alabama, Georgia, and Florida; the southwestern US region which includes New Mexico, Oklahoma, and Texas; and in the general eastern US which includes Virginia, North Carolina, and South Carolina.
+In Georgia, Naomi Chapman Woodroof is responsible for developing the breeding program of peanuts, resulting in a harvest almost five times greater.

 Certain cultivar groups are preferred for particular characteristics, such as differences in flavor, oil content, size, shape, and disease resistance.
 Most peanuts marketed in the shell are of the Virginia type, along with some Valencias selected for large size and the attractive appearance of the shell.
 Spanish peanuts are used mostly for peanut candy, salted nuts, and peanut butter.

 Spanish group

 The small Spanish types are grown in South Africa and the southwestern and southeastern United States.
 Until 1940, 90% of the peanuts grown in the US state of Georgia were Spanish types, but the trend since then has been larger-seeded, higher-yielding, more disease-resistant cultivars.
 Spanish peanuts have a higher oil content than other types of peanuts.
-In the United States, the Spanish group is primarily grown in New Mexico, Oklahoma, and Texas.
+In the US, the Spanish group is primarily grown in New Mexico, Oklahoma, and Texas.

 Cultivars of the Spanish group include 'Dixie Spanish', 'Improved Spanish 2B', 'GFA Spanish', 'Argentine', 'Spantex', 'Spanette', 'Shaffers Spanish', 'Natal Common (Spanish)', "White Kernel Varieties', 'Starr', 'Comet', 'Florispan', 'Spanhoma', 'Spancross', 'OLin', 'Tamspan 90', 'AT 9899–14', 'Spanco', 'Wilco I', 'GG 2', 'GG 4', 'TMV 2', and 'Tamnut 06'.

 Runner group

 Since 1940, the southeastern US region has seen a shift to producing Runner group peanuts.
-This shift is due to good flavor, better roasting characteristics, and higher yields when compared to Spanish types, leading to food manufacturers' preference for the use in peanut butter and salted nuts.
+This shift is due to good flavor, better roasting characteristics, and higher yields than Spanish types, leading to food manufacturers' preference for the use in peanut butter and salted nuts.
 Georgia's production is now almost 100% Runner-type.

 Cultivars of Runners include 'Southeastern Runner 56-15', 'Dixie Runner', 'Early Runner', 'Virginia Bunch 67', 'Bradford Runner', 'Egyptian Giant' (also known as 'Virginia Bunch' and 'Giant'), 'Rhodesian Spanish Bunch' (Valencia and Virginia Bunch), 'North Carolina Runner 56-15', 'Florunner', 'Virugard', 'Georgia Green', 'Tamrun 96', 'Flavor Runner 458', 'Tamrun OL01', 'Tamrun OL02' 'AT-120', 'Andru-93', 'Southern Runner', 'AT1-1', 'Georgia Brown', 'GK-7', and 'AT-108'.